neoforged/NeoGradle/README.md

 The settings used by the decompiler when preparing Minecraft dependencies can be overridden using [Gradle properties](https://docs.gradle.org/current/userguide/project_properties.html).
-This can be useful to trade slower build-times for being able to run NeoGradle on lower-end machines.
+This can be useful to run NeoGradle on lower-end machines, at the cost of slower build times.

 | Property                                     | Description                                                                                                                |
 |----------------------------------------------|----------------------------------------------------------------------------------------------------------------------------|